On Constraint Qualifications for MPECs with Applications to Bilevel Hyperparameter Optimization for Machine Learning: Introduction

 \section{Introduction}

 A bilevel optimization problem (BLO) is a hierarchical optimization problem in which the feasible region of the upper-level problem depends on the solution set of the lower-level problem \cite{Bard,SDempe1,DempeZemkohoBook}.
-It has been extensively studied because of its significant applications across various fields of science and engineering \cite{SDempe2,Sinha,Wogrin}, especially in the fast-developing area of machine learning \cite{hyper1,hyper2,architecture1,architecture2,rein1,rein2,image1,image2}.
+It has been extensively studied because of its wide applications across various fields of science and engineering \cite{SDempe2,Sinha,Wogrin}, especially in the fast-developing area of machine learning \cite{hyper2,architecture2,rein2,image2}.

 In general, a BLO is highly complicated and computationally challenging to solve due to its nonconvexity and nondifferentiability \cite{SDempe3}.
 A commonly used approach for solving a BLO is to replace the lower-level problem with its Karush–Kuhn–Tucker (KKT) conditions, thereby transforming it into a mathematical program with equilibrium constraints (MPEC) \cite{DempeZemkoho2013,DempeZemkoho2012,LuoZQMPEC}.

-Due to the presence of complementarity constraints, many commonly used constraint qualifications (CQs) in nonlinear programming (NLP), such as the linear independence constraint qualification (LICQ) and Mangasarian-Fromovitz constraint qualification (MFCQ) fail to hold at all feasible points of an MPEC \cite{ye97,MLF1}.
+Due to the presence of complementarity constraints, many commonly used constraint qualifications (CQs) in nonlinear programming (NLP), such as the linear independence constraint qualification (LICQ) and the Mangasarian-Fromovitz constraint qualification (MFCQ) fail to hold at all feasible points of an MPEC \cite{MLF1}.
 When CQs fail, the KKT conditions may not be valid at a minimizer, and the convergence assumptions for most standard methods for constrained optimization may not be satisfied \cite{ramos}.